-Social Security and Supplemental Security Income (SSI) checks will increase by 1.3% for cost of living in 2021.
+Social Security and Supplemental Security Income (SSI) checks increased by 8.7% for cost of living in 2023.
 The purpose of the COLA is to ensure that beneficiaries’ purchasing power is not eroded by inflation.
 The COLA is based on the consumer price index for urban wage earners and clerical workers (CPI-W), which is determined by the Bureau of Labor Statistics.
 If there is no increase in CPI-W, there is no COLA for Social Security benefits, even though health care costs may be likely to increase.
 Automatic annual COLAs were authorized by the U.S. Congress in 1972 and began in 1975.

 Earnings Limit Increase

-The earnings limit is $18,960 for Social Security beneficiaries who retire before their full retirement age.
-Social Security deducts $1 from benefits for each $2 of earnings above the limit, or $18,960 in 2021.
+The earnings limit is $21,240 for Social Security beneficiaries who retire before their full retirement age.
+Social Security deducts $1 from benefits for each $2 of earnings above the limit.
 If Social Security withholds part of your benefits because you continue to work, you will receive a higher monthly benefit amount when you reach full retirement age.
-There is no limit on the earnings of beneficiaries who have attained full retirement age.
+The earnings limit of beneficiaries who will attain full retirement age in 2023 is $56,520.
+Social Security deducts $1 from benefits for each $3 of earnings above the limit until the month the beneficiary reaches full retirement age.
+There is no limit on earnings for workers who are “full” retirement age or older for the entire year.

 When to Retire and Start Receiving Social Security Benefits?